ShaharBrandman/DynamicOptimizer/README.md

 ## execution: python3 run.py
 ## configuration:

-# `run.json`
+for our program to work we need a settings file we call it `run.json` (or just the run script of the program)

-The optimizer can be seprated into three components which its own settings each
+The optimizer can be seprated into three components which each has its own settings

 # 1. Strategy